 The Chip Cracker features cast stainless steel segments which are are bolted to a square support shaft.
 Solid connections are required between the segment covers and the supporting shaft due to the strong forces generated during chip compression.

 Chips that are compressed to less than one third of their original thickness show very little evidence of cracking: a 6mm chip compressed to 3mm shows almost no cracks, for example.
 Likewise, these thinner chips show no surface or edge damage, and no fines or pins can be attributed to their passage through the Cracker.
 (Recall that every chip that passes through a Slicer, even thin ones, generates fines and pins at about the same rate as an overthick chip.)
 Chips larger than three times the nip dimension are cracked with increasing severity, with larger chips showing the greatest effect.
 A 15mm chip passing through a 3mm nip will be cracked and fissured extensively.

-Consequently, one of the advantages of the Cracker is that having some degree of accept chips mixed in with the overs does not adversely affect the fines and pins generation rates, and that the largest chips are the most changed in the cracking process.
+Consequently, one of the advantages of the Cracker is that having some degree of accepted chips mixed in with the overs does not adversely affect the fines and pins generation rates and that the largest chips are the most changed in the cracking process.

 Chip Sizer (based on a hog design)